Nessidgtl/detection-engineering-lab/cases/activemq_rce_to_ransomware/validation.md

 ### 3. Targeted command-line filtering on LOLBins

-- rundll32.exe is gated on the comsvcs.dll / MiniDump command-line pattern, the specific LSASS dump technique observed in the source incident
+- 'rundll32.exe' is gated on the 'comsvcs.dll' / 'MiniDump' command-line pattern, the specific LSASS dump technique observed in the source incident
-- Shells (cmd.exe, powershell.exe) remain unconstrained at this stage to preserve coverage of varied attacker behavior
+- Shells ('cmd.exe', 'powershell.exe') remain unconstrained at this stage to preserve coverage of varied attacker behavior
-- Future improvement: extend command-line gating to other LOLBins (wmic, mshta) as alternative LSASS techniques are added
+- Future improvement: extend command-line gating to other LOLBins (like 'wmic', 'mshta') as alternative LSASS techniques are added

 ### 4. Expand parent process coverage